saskiabt/mmb/README.md

 Full stack message board app with authentication and authorization.
 Created using Express and Node for the backend, MongoDB and Mongoose to store and serve data, front-end with React / React Routing / Redux and Redux Toolkit.
 Backend authentication with JSON Web Tokens and Bcrypt.

 Features:
-HomePage showing all messages posted to the board from all users.

-Route to sign up page, to create user credentials which can then be used to access private routes, such as create-posts, edit posts, and delete posts.
+Frontend routing using react-router-dom, index route to login page.
+Login page and sign up page to create user credentials which can then be used to access private routes, such as create-posts, edit posts, and delete posts.

-Route to Login component,
+Backend routing using express and Node.js.

+Backend authentication using JSON Web Tokens and Bcrypt.
+Frontend authentication and global state management using redux and redux-toolkit.

+Dashboard that shows current user's posts and displays form to enter new post.

 Font Credits: